GaryWib/containers-sydsummit-eks-workshop-2019/amazon-ecs-mythicalmysfits-workshop/workshop-1/README.md

     </pre>
     </details>

-    To see the benefit of your optimizations, you'll need to first rebuild the monolith image using your new Dockerfile (use the same build command at the beginning of step 2 "docker build -t monolith-service .".
+    To see the benefit of your optimizations, you'll need to first rebuild the monolith image using your new Dockerfile (use the same build command at the beginning of step 2 `docker build -t monolith-service .`.
 Then, introduce a change in `mythicalMysfitsService.py` (e.g. add another arbitrary comment) and rebuild the monolith image again.
 Docker cached the requirements during the first rebuild after the re-ordering and references cache during this second rebuild.
 You should see something similar to below:

     <pre>
     Step 6/11 : RUN pip install -r ./requirements.txt